Ledenyinandi/bank-app/README.md

 ### How to try

-You can try it in Postman.
+In Postman.
 If you want to create a new entity, you don't have to give an id, only the other fields.

 Transaction examples (JSON):